KD-lab-Open-Source/Perimeter/XLibs.Net/boost/libs/regex/example/iso8859_1_regex_traits/readme.txt

 in Windows.
 This reflects a true difference between the ISO8859-1 and Windows character sets, so it should be pretty uncontroversial.

-2) The superscript digits ¹²³ (octal 271, 262 and 263) belong to print graph punct only in iso8859_1_regex_traits.
+2) The superscript digits â„–Ð†Ñ– (octal 271, 262 and 263) belong to print graph
+punct only in iso8859_1_regex_traits.
 In w32_regex_traits these characters are defined to belong to digit as well, which automatically makes them members of alnum and word too.
 I consider this to be a mistake made by